-Children with a Statement of Special Educational Need or with an Education, Health and Care Plan naming XYZ School will always be offered places.
+Children with an Education, Health and Care Plan naming XYZ School will always be offered places.
 If there are fewer applications than places available, all children will be offered places.
 If there is greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

-- Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after they became subject to an adoption order, special arrangements order or special guardianship order.
-(See Note 2) - 2 Families who have exceptional medical or social needs that make it essential that their child attends XYZ School rather than any other.
+1 Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted.
+(See Note 2)

+2 Families who have exceptional medical or social needs that make it essential that their child attends XYZ School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
 (See Note 3)

-- 3 Children with a normal home address (see Note 4) in [catchment area description] and with a sibling (see Note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4 Children with a normal home address in [catchment area description] - 5 Children with a normal home address) outside the [catchment area description] and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 6 Other children.
+3 Children with a normal home address (see Note 4) in [catchment area description] and with a sibling (see Note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.

+4 Children with a normal home address in [catchment area description]

+5 Children with a normal home address) outside the [catchment area description] and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.

+6 Other children.